Amy Cheng (visual artist): Mature work

 In 2019, on a sabbatical, Cheng spent three months as artist-in-residence at the Carter Burden Covello Center in Manhattan.
 By the close of her stay Cheng had moved away from making large oil paintings on canvas to making small gouache and oil marker paintings on paper.
 Cheng moved into a series of geometric abstractions that explored deeper layered space while retaining the pattern and repetition she has used consistently throughout her painting career.
 At the new reduced scale, the fine marker linear hatching and crosshatching turned the patterning and repetition into a sense of texture.
 In 2023 Cheng began to invent a visual vocabulary to speculate on the mysteries of the universe at the macro and micro levels.
 Cheng overtly, if playfully, references concepts of astrophysics and quantum mechanics as she delves into the mystery of consciousness.
 These paintings are characterized by intricacy, layering, referential abstraction, geometry, dynamic space, and a sense of matter and energy in a state of constant flux.
+Critic and curator Dan Cameron said this about her work: "I really respond to the generative intelligence in the work, that it seems to be a world unto itself, following its own ... natural laws, and these laws are about fecundity and fertility and the generation of more life.
+I found that really energetic.
+I think that was something that was really unexpected in many ways.
+And these are very, very luxurious pieces in some way.
+You just want to get down into the details and curl up inside, you know, enjoy it."

 In 2009, Cheng spent six months in Brazil on a Fulbright Senior Lecture/Research grant as a visiting professor in the Graduate Painting Program of São Paulo University, S.P., Brazil.
 This was her first time returning to Brazil since leaving at the age of 10.
 She intended to study Brazilian folk art, but found herself more drawn to the tropical Brazilian flora.
 After she returned from the Fulbright she spent 3 months as an Artist-in-Residence at the McColl Center for the Arts in Charlotte, NC.
-It was at the Center that Cheng began a series of paintings that led directly to the Mandala Series that occupied her for through the 2010’s.
+It was at the Center that Cheng began a series of paintings that led directly to the Mandala Series that occupied her for through the 2010s.
 The Mandala oil paintings ranged from 30 x 30-in to 62 x 90-in, and used a base composition of two overlapping spheres or, more often, a central sphere symmetrically overlapping two touching spheres.
 The poet Mark Sullivan wrote in a catalog essay that “[Cheng] immersed herself in the ethic of a nearly impersonal and meditative form of creation ... the paintings’ decorative forms [...] accentuate the sensation that we are gazing at vibrant imaginary worlds, almost visionary in their flashes of chromatic patterning.”